awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/control-access-using-iam.md

 "Resource": "arn:aws:autoscaling:region:123456789012:launchConfiguration:*:launchConfigurationName/lc-name"
 ```

-Alternatively, you can use the `*` wildcard as the resource if you do not want to target a specific resource\.
+Alternatively, if you do not want to target a specific resource, you can use the `*` wildcard as the resource\.

 ```
 "Resource": "*"